-It is the applicant's responsibility to obtain a Supplementary Social and Medical Information Form which must be completed and returned to the School Admissions Team along with supporting written evidence from a professional by the given closing date.
-For In-Year applications the evidence must be submitted at the time of application.
+It is the applicants responsibility to obtain a Supplementary Social and Medical Information Form which must be completed and returned to the School Admissions Team along with supporting written evidence from a professional by the given closing date.
 The supporting evidence for social and medical grounds should be from the relevant registered professional(s) involved with the child.
 Examples include registered health professionals, such as Consultant, GP, Psychologist or Psychiatrist.
 All evidence must be on letter headed paper and reflect the child's current situation.
 This evidence must prove why the school in question is the only suitable school and why the child cannot attend another school.
 This evidence must be specific to the school in question.

-It is the applicant's responsibility to provide all evidence in support of their request and it is not possible for it to be considered under this criterion if no evidence is supplied.
+It is the applicants responsibility to provide all evidence in support of their request and it is not possible for it to be considered under this criterion if no evidence is supplied.